 For an overview of in-use setups including storage behaviour please have a look at this whitepaper.

 NFS is a distributed file system protocol originally developed by SUN, many storage system offer NFS connectivity - please refer to your storage system manual.

 If for some reason the NFS server-client setup is not consistent/thrustworthy (for instance a sub-standard driver implementation), memory-mapped I/O can be turned off.
-Please see the Apache Options section or the Nginx Options section for the details.
+Please see the Apache All virtual host related options section for details.